classgraph/classgraph/README.md

 *Important note:* The ability to detect that a class implements an interface depends upon the entire ancestral path between the class and the interface (and any relevant sub-interfaces or superclasses along the path between the two) being within one of the whitelisted package prefixes.

-There are also methods `List<String> getNamesOfClassesImplementing(String ifaceName)` and `List<String> getNamesOfClassesImplementing(Class<T> iface)` that can be called after `.scan()` to find the names of the classes implementing a given interface (whether or not a corresponding match processor was added to detect this).
+There are also methods `List<String> getNamesOfClassesImplementing(String ifaceName)` and `List<String> getNamesOfClassesImplementing(Class<?> iface)` that can be called after `.scan()` to find the names of the classes implementing a given interface (whether or not a corresponding match processor was added to detect this).
 These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():